 Infed Side Effects

-Note: This document contains side effect information about iron dextran.
-Some of the dosage forms listed on this page may not apply to the brand name Infed.
+Note: This page contains information about the side effects of iron dextran.
+Some of the dosage forms included on this document may not apply to the brand name Infed.

 For the Consumer